Skip to content

 }

-The bank's withdraw function is safeguarded against reentrancy.
-Still, this guard only applies to the contract itself and does not extend to other systems.
-The execution flow of the external call in withdraw can be taken over by an attacker, who can then craft a smart contract that presents a misleading balance while interacting with other projects.
+The guard on withdraw covers the contract itself and does not extend to other systems.
+An attacker takes over the execution flow of the external call in withdraw and crafts a smart contract that presents a misleading balance while interacting with other projects.

-In this case, BankConsumer is such a project, merely exposing a view function for illustration purposes.
-Such a view function could be internally utilized elsewhere, e.g. for assigning shares and a check preventing users to liquidate more shares than they own.
-An outdated balance exposed by the Bank contract can be exploited by designing a malicious receive function:
+BankConsumer is such a project, exposing a view function for illustration.
+A view of this kind is used internally elsewhere, for assigning shares or for a check preventing users from liquidating more shares than they own.
+A malicious receive function exploits the outdated balance:

 1